adamaviv/usec-f20/psets/ps4.md

 **this part is due Nov.
 2, before the rest of the problem set!**

-**You submit your review to github classroom, but you also send it to the person student you're reviewing**
+**You submit your review to github classroom, but you also send it to the student whom you're reviewing**

 At this point, you have all provided an IRB application for your project.
 Great!
 Now, it's time to perform a review and feedback on that application using the review criteria provided by the IRB.
 You will each be assigned someone else's IRB application, and you must provide a review form using the following format.